tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_doc_parameters.md

 Frequently with POST requests, where you're creating something, you submit a JSON object in the request body.
 This is known as a request body parameter, and the format is usually JSON.
 This JSON object may be a lengthy list of key value pairs with multiple levels of nesting.

-For example, the resource URL may be something simple, such as `/surfreport/{beachId}`.
+For example, the endpoint may be something simple, such as `/surfreport/{beachId}`.
 But in the body of the request, you might include a JSON object with a number of key-value pairs, like this:

 ```json
 {